zopefoundation/zc.relationship/src/zc/relationship/README.txt

 The index keeps track of this and stops right when the cycle happens, and right before the cycle duplicates any relationships.
-It marks the chain that has cycle as a special kind of tuple that implements ICircularRelationshipPath. the tuple has a 'cycled' attribute that contains the one or more searches that would be equivalent to following the cycle (given the same transitiveMap).
+It marks the chain that has cycle as a special kind of tuple that implements ICircularRelationshipPath.
+The tuple has a 'cycled' attribute that contains the one or more searches that would be equivalent to following the cycle (given the same transitiveMap).

 Let's actually look at the example we described.